 Museums are perfect for those rainy days.
 There are so many I cannot list them all here.
 However, my Top Things to Do in San Francisco has many more ideas of great museums.

 I will give you an idea of what we did and some recommendations for you to consider when traveling to San Francisco with kids.
-Especially if you have the ASTC membership.
+Especially if you have an ASTC membership.

 Children’s Creativity Museum